top of page

 • Expansion of hazard-response requirements over time

-Local authorities will have greater powers to investigate and penalise non-compliance.
+Local authorities have greater powers to investigate and penalise non-compliance.

 6.